How exactly do you say do you speak Italian in Italian?

 Parlare arabo and parlare turco (speak Turkish) are popular Italian expressions that mean to be impossible to understand.

-When someone tells you that you parli arabo, it means they’re not understanding a single word you’re saying!
+If someone tells you that you parli arabo, it means that they don’t understand a single word you’re saying!

 Do you speak German? (plural)

-That’s it with our lesson, now you know everything you need to ask do you speak Italian in Italian.
-Don’t be shy and ask away: we love to have a good chit-chat with foreigners, and if we really can’t find a shared “spoken means of communication”, we can always speak with gestures! 😉
+That’s the end of our lesson, now you know everything you need to ask do you speak Italian in Italian.
+Don’t be shy and ask away: we love to have a good chit-chat with foreigners, and if we really can’t find a common “spoken means of communication”, we can always speak with gestures! 😉

-❤️ If you liked this lesson on how do you say do you speak Italian in Italian, consider sharing it with your social media friends who are also studying Italian.
+❤️ If you liked this lesson on how to say do you speak Italian in Italian, consider sharing it with your social media friends who are also studying Italian.